Nike Air Zoom Vomero 14 Review

 Our Analysis and Test Results

-As with the Brooks Adrenaline GTS 19, our Top Pick for Stability, the Vomero 14s have a lot of give in their plush midsole.
+As with many of the puffy Brooks models, the Vomero 14 has a lot of give in their plush midsole.
 While that improves landing comfort, it can eat into your stride and affect speed.
-Their way around that is by marrying the plush Nike React foam with a full-length Zoom Air unit, which delivers the best of both worlds.
+Nike's way around it is by marrying the plush Nike React foam with a full-length Zoom Air unit, which delivers the best of both worlds.
 The energy return from the foam and natural cushion of the air just barely edge out the thick, plush stacks of the other top models riding on EVA and other standard foams.The Vomero also has a bit more support in the upper by using Dynamic Fit Flywires and a sturdy heel counter to keep the shoe clean, snug, and adherent throughout the stride.
 It's a fine alternative if you want a little more speed at the cost of comfort.
 You'll be hard-pressed to find a shoe with more responsiveness than these.

 You get a fat, sturdy stack with great responsiveness and a natural upper that hugs the foot.
 That doesn't exactly make up for the extra ounces, but it reduces energy loss and keeps your feet popping.

 This is a tough shoe with durable materials and good design.
 Nike uses its patented React foam, which is more durable and responsive than EVA midsole foams, so it will last longer.
-That means it will hold up better against both physical contact and repeated compression as well as temperature and environmental variations.
+That means it will hold up better against both physical contact and repeated compression, as well as temperature and environmental variations.

 The Air Zoom Vomero 14 competed against a huge field of the best running shoes around.
 They excelled across most of our measures and made up for shortcomings with other virtues.
 Their full-length Zoom Air unit in the midsole is a huge selling point, earning them our Top Pick for Responsiveness with its pop and gentle squish.
-It's not super light, but at 22.3 ounces in a men's 11, it's pretty manageable as a tradeoff for comfort.We also like that the simple design and premium materials help it last long enough to be worth the investment.
-The last major tipping point was the combination of upper padding and breathability.
-The padding is firm with a nice sockliner, so you're not overcrowded, but never have to worry about rubbing or blisters.
-That also allows a lot more circulation into the shoe to remove heat and moisture, which is awesome for late-summer runs.
-The last noteworthy point here is that they're pretty cool to look at and that doesn't hurt when you're out and about.
-We enjoyed them, and we suspect most runners will agree with us.
+It's not super light, but at 22.3 ounces in a men's 11, it's pretty manageable as a tradeoff for comfort.We also like that the simple design and premium materials help this shoe to last long enough to be worth the investment.
+The last major tipping point is the combination of upper padding and breathability.
+The padding is firm with a nice sockliner, so you're not overcrowded and never have to worry about rubbing or blisters.
+This also allows a lot more circulation into the shoe to remove heat and moisture, which is awesome for late-summer runs.
+Clearly, we enjoyed this stylish shoe, and we suspect most runners will agree with us.

 — Ryan Baham